cal-weng/Terminus-docs/docs/developer/contribute/olares-id/contract/contract-reputation.md

 ```

-The Terminus App Market Reputation contract also uses EIP-712 signature of DID owners for authentication.
+The Olares App Market Reputation contract also uses EIP-712 signature of DID owners for authentication.
 Rating data of the contract is stored in the `ratings` tag of Entity `<version>.<appname>.app.myterminus.com`, and comment data is published in the form of Ethereum events instead of storing on-chain.
 :::